aimahive7/Medical1/README.md

+# Shobha Medical Stores - Demo
+This is a small static demo for a medical store.

+## New: Optional customer name on checkout
+When the cart sidebar is open you can now enter an optional "Customer name" before clicking "Proceed to Checkout".
+The site will include that name in the WhatsApp order message (and save it locally so it persists across page reloads).
+Files changed to add this feature: `script.js`, `styles.css`, and the cart markup in all pages (`index.html`, `products.html`, `product.html`, `about.html`, `contact.html`, `prescription.html`).
 # SHOBHA MEDICAL STORES - Ecommerce Website

 A modern, responsive ecommerce website for a medical store built with HTML, CSS, and JavaScript.